resthub/resthub.org/tutorial/backbone.rst

         task.get("title")

 8. **Change description attribute.
-What operation does backbone perform whena a model attrbute is modified ?**
+What operation does backbone perform whena a model attrbute is modified?**

     .. code-block:: javascript